UnSetSoft/csc/packages/csc/README.md

 > Feel free to Fork and add things if you want to add more styles or fix existing ones.

-For how to use check the [wiki](https://classstyle.netlify.app/docs/Getting%20started/intro) (Work in Progress).
+For how to use check the [wiki](https://github.com/UnSetSoft/csc/wiki)

-> If you found an error in the documentation you can create a poll or a bug report in [this repository.](https://github.com/KagariSoft/csc-doc)

 ## How to install